spideracademy/spideracademy.github.io/content/the-slime-life.md

 +++
-description = "how does this work" image = "/uploads/7t7nihaqmzx31-3506419733.jpg"
+description = "how does this "
+image = "/uploads/7t7nihaqmzx31-3506419733.jpg"
 layout = "page"
 title = "The slime life"